CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a solid description with explicit trigger guidance and a clear 'Use when' clause, making it strong on completeness and distinctiveness.
-Its main weakness is that the capability description is somewhat general—it could benefit from listing more specific actions beyond just 'generate mock API servers with realistic response data' to better convey the full range of what the skill does.
+This is a solid description with explicit trigger guidance and a clear 'Use when' clause, making it easy for Claude to select appropriately.
+Its main weakness is that the capability description is somewhat general—it could benefit from listing more specific actions beyond just 'generate mock API servers with realistic response data.'
+The trigger terms and distinctiveness are strong.

 Suggestions